Guidelines for flying with your Cavalier

-- Your Cavalier King Charles Spaniel will need to be at least 8 weeks old and weaned before traveling by air.
+Your Cavalier King Charles Spaniel will need to be at least eight weeks old and weaned before traveling by air.

-- A health certificate is generally required from a licensed veterinarian within 10 days of travel.
-If your vacation will last more than 10 days, you may need to arrange for another vet exam at your destination prior to your return.
+A health certificate is generally required from a licensed veterinarian within 10 days of travel.
+If your vacation lasts more than 10 days, you may need to arrange for another vet exam at your destination prior to your return.

-- Ensure that your pet’s carrier meets all airlines requirements to fit under your seat in the main cabin of the plane.
+Ensure that your pet’s carrier meets all airline requirements to fit under your seat in the main cabin of the plane.
 I do NOT recommend allowing your pet to travel in the plane’s cargo hold.
-It has been reported that thousands of animals have been lost, injured or killed while being transported in the cargo holds of commercial airlines.
+It has been reported that thousands of animals have been lost, injured, or killed while being transported in the cargo holds of commercial airlines.

 Airline Links for flying with your Dog